 The MxCC Foundation annually awards scholarships to eligible students at its Scholarship Reception, which is usually held in early May.
 To be considered, students must apply.

-Winners are selected by the foundation's Scholarship Committee.
+Winners are selected by the foundation's Scholarship

+Committee.

-Scholarship applications are posted on the foundation's website (www.mxccfoundation.org); available at the Foundation Office and at the Office of the Associate Dean of Learning and Student Development; and distributed at prominent locations throughout campus, normally at the beginning of each spring semester.
+Scholarship applications are posted on the foundation's website (www.mxccfoundation.org) and distributed at prominent locations throughout campus, normally at the beginning of each spring semester.
 The application form lists criteria and required materials that must accompany a completed application.
 A strict deadline for receipt of applications is noted on the application form.

-Please see the Foundation Scholarship Application for specific details and a complete list of available scholarships.
+Please see the Foundation Scholarship Application and web site for specific details and a complete list of available scholarships.